CaptainJonny1/VDB/README.md

      .GetData();
 ```
 ##### Multi-column query
-Setting the second parameter `filterColumns` of the Where method to a new expression can achieve a more convenient multi-column query, so that the filtering conditions can be applied to all columns specified in the expression.
+Setting the second parameter `queryColumns` of the Where method to a new expression can achieve a more convenient multi-column query, so that the filtering conditions can be applied to all columns specified in the expression.
 For example:
 ```C#
 IEnumerable<User> result = vdb.Select<User, Order>()
      .Where(u => u.Name.Contains("Tianjin"), u => new { u.Name, u.Introduction })